gsimassouza/hazmat-classifier/README.md

 │       ├── products_info/        # Raw product info (JSON)
 │       ├── dataset_1.csv           # Processed product data
 │       └── ...
+├── notebooks/              # Notebooks that contain first version of implementation.
-├── notebooks/              # Jupyter notebooks for exploration and analysis (for reference only) ├── src/
+│                           # They were used for exploration, API tests and classifier │                           # implementation, later refactored to main.py │                           # (kept here for historical reference only) ├── src/
 │   ├── __init__.py
 │   ├── classification.py     # Product classification logic